01-edu/public/rc/README.md

 - Allowed
   - All functions declared inside the source file are allowed
-  - Slices of all types are allowed
+  - Array of all types are allowed
   - Loops are allowed
   - Relative imports are allowed
 - Disallowed
   - NO imports are allowed
   - NO built-in functions are allowed.